The Franchise Law Review: New Zealand

 New Zealand's current consumer law may cover business-to-business relationships and accordingly franchisors must contract out of consumer protection legislation such as the Consumer Guarantees Act 1993 and the Fair Trading Act 1986 to the fullest extent possible.

-The Fair Trading Act 1986 (FTA) was amended by the Fair Trading Amendment Act 2013.
+The Fair Trading Act 1986 (FTA) was amended by the Fair Trading Amendment Act 2013, and further, the Fair Trading Amendment Act 2021 comes into force on 16 August 2022.
 The FTA has new obligations and restrictions relating to unfair contract terms, unsubstantiated representations, extended warranties, shill bidding, unsolicited goods and services, uninvited direct sales and lay-by sales, consumer information standards, product safety and product recalls, internet sales and auctions and auctioneers.
 The FTA also has a new right to contract out of certain provisions of the FTA in business contracts.
 Penalties for contravening the FTA go up to NZ$200,000 for individuals and NZ$600,000 for companies.

 The Consumer Guarantees Act 1993 (CGA), which was amended by the Consumer Guarantees Amendment Act 2013, includes new guarantees relating to delivery and the supply of electricity and gas.
 It also has new obligations and restrictions relating to: